Rifle: Minié system – the "rifled musket"

-One of the most famous was the Minié system, invented by French Army Captain Claude-Étienne Minié, which relied on a conical bullet (known as a Minié ball) with a hollow skirt at the base of the bullet.
+The famous Minié system, invented by French Army Captain Claude-Étienne Minié, relied on a conical bullet (known as a Minié ball) with a hollow skirt at the base of the bullet.
 When fired, the skirt would expand from the pressure of the exploding charge and grip the rifling as the round was fired.
 The better seal gave more power, as less gas escaped past the bullet.
 Also, for the same bore (caliber) diameter a long bullet was heavier than a round ball.
 The extra grip also spun the bullet more consistently, which increased the range from about 50 yards for a smoothbore musket to about 300 yards for a rifle using the Minié system.
 The expanding skirt of the Minié ball also solved the problem that earlier tight-fitting bullets were difficult to load as black powder residue fouled the inside of the barrel.
 The Minié system allowed conical bullets to be loaded into rifles just as quickly as round balls in smooth bores, which allowed rifle muskets to replace muskets on the battlefield.

-Minié system rifles, notably the U.S. Springfield and the British Enfield of the early 1860s featured prominently in the U.S. Civil War, due to their enhanced power and accuracy.
+Minié system rifles, notably the U.S. Springfield and the British Enfield of the early 1860s featured prominently in the U.S. Civil War of 1861-1865, due to their enhanced power and accuracy.
+At the time of the Crimean War (1853-1856) the Minié rifle was considered the "best in military use".

-Over the 19th century, bullet design also evolved, the bullets becoming gradually smaller and lighter.
+Over the 19th century, bullet design continued to evolve, the bullets becoming gradually smaller and lighter.
 By 1910 the standard blunt-nosed bullet had been replaced by the pointed, 'spitzer' bullet, an innovation that increased range and penetration.
-Cartridge design evolved from simple paper tubes containing black powder and shot, to sealed brass cases with integral primers for ignition, and black powder was replaced by cordite, and then other nitro-cellulose-based smokeless powder mixtures, propelling bullets to higher velocities than before.
+Cartridge design evolved from simple paper tubes containing black powder and shot, to sealed brass cases with integral primers for ignition, and black powder was replaced by cordite, and then by other nitro-cellulose-based smokeless powder mixtures, propelling bullets to higher velocities than before.

-The increased velocity meant that new problems arrived, and so bullets went from being soft lead to harder lead, then to copper-jacketed, in order to better engage the spiral grooves without "stripping" them in the same way that a screw or bolt thread would be stripped if subjected to extreme forces.
+The increased velocity meant that new problems arose, and so bullets went from using soft lead to harder lead, then to copper-jacketed, in order to better engage the spiral grooves without "stripping" them in the same way that a screw or bolt thread would be stripped if subjected to extreme forces.